 must be sure to send their final high school transcript to the Admissions Office so the class schedule can be created and once created won’t

 Students must also send official transcripts for any college-level courses taken while in high school so classes can be evaluated for transfer credit along with any Advanced Placement, International Baccalaureate, or College Level Examination Program scores that may earn college-level credit.
-Students attending weeklong orientation will have the opportunity to register for General Education courses, other required courses, or physical education electives on the Wednesday of Orientation Week.
+Students attending the four-day long orientation will have the opportunity to register for General Education courses, other required courses, or physical education electives during fall orientation.

 When do Transfer students get to schedule classes?